build-trust/ockam-documentation/reference/libraries/rust/routing.md

 #### Routing over many hops

-Routing is not limited to [<mark style="color:blue;">one</mark>](https://github.com/build-trust/ockam/blob/develop/documentation/guides/rust/get-started/02-worker#readme) or [<mark style="color:blue;">two hops</mark>](https://github.com/build-trust/ockam/blob/develop/documentation/guides/rust/get-started/03-routing/README.md#app-worker), we can easily create routes with many hops.
+Routing is not limited to one or two hops, we can easily create routes with many hops.
 Let's try that in a quick example:

 This time we'll create multiple hop workers between the `"app"` and the `"echoer"` and route our message through them.